 Local 793’s annual dinner dance was held at the OE Banquet Hall and Conference Centre at head office in Oakville on Dec.
 2. About 500 people, many of them long-service members, attended the event.
-Speakers included business manager Mike Gallagher, Labour Minister Kevin Flynn, Oakville Mayor Rob Burton and Dr. Gail Darling of Toronto General […]
+Speakers included business manager Mike Gallagher, Labour Minister Kevin Flynn, Oakville Mayor Rob Burton and Dr. Gail Darling of Toronto General Hospital.
+In his remarks, business manager Gallagher talked about the importance of the union’s long-time members and the contributions they have made over the years.
+“Our members have a terrific reputation for the work that […]

 Local 793’s annual dinner dance was held at the OE Banquet Hall and Conference Centre at head office in Oakville on Dec.
 2.